-Deep beneath a forest of twisting Tuscan trees, gazing over gently rolling hills and a short hop to the beach, lies one of the best campsites in Tuscany; a family holiday wonderland otherwise known as Park Albatros*.
+Deep beneath a forest of twisting Tuscan trees, gazing over gently rolling hills and a short hop to the beach, lies one of the best campsites in Tuscany; a family holiday wonderland otherwise known as Park Albatros* near San Vincenzo.
 If you’re looking for an outdoorsy family getaway a step up from camping, with every convenience to make your life as a parent on a camping holiday infinitely easier, Park Albatros is your knight, glimmering in the Tuscan sun.

 From a free-to-use air canister to blow up inflatables, to the micro-grip covered surface of the shallow toddler-friendly pools, shady park and onsite supermarket, this is rustic camping life where the kids can run feral, while the adults sip on Aperol Spritz.
-If you’re considering a mobile home ‘camping’ holiday, here’s why you can’t go wrong with booking a holiday to Park Albatros, San Vincenzo – easily one of the best campsites in Tuscany.
+If you’re considering a ‘camping’ holiday, here’s why you can’t go wrong with booking a holiday to Park Albatros, San Vincenzo – easily one of the best campsites in Tuscany.

 Check out the video below to see Park Albatros from above and below!